ViBlog/autovalues/autovalue-intro.md

 ```

 ## Hashcode() & Equals()
 To handle the equals by values and not by reference we have to generate the equals() and hashcode().
 As with the getters, IntelliJ is a good software and let's you generate this code by using ```Ctrl+Enter``` (mac).
-Unfortunately you will have to never forget to delete and redo it each time you add a new variable else it will forget to compare the new ones.
+Unfortunately you will have to never forget to delete and redo it each time you add a new variable.
 Not really mistake proof.
 Ow, and that's 22 more lines.
 41 lines now...

 ```java
 @Override